amy-tabb/atabb-CV-public/README.md

 *March 18, 2020*

 I added another template, but this one for a hypothetical person -- you're an early career professional, interested in research-type jobs and/or graduate school.
 I was helping a friend with his CV, and when looking for templates, I realized there weren't really good options out there.
 So I hacked together Igal Tabachnik's CV and added some items from mine.
 The result is `EarlyProfCVTemplate.tex`.
+As with any CV template, if a section doesn't apply to you -- delete it.
+Also, you can create your own headings.
+Look at other CVs of those in your field to get a sense of what might make sense to put on your own CV.

 For any of these templates, if you are a latex newbie, you can go to [overleaf](overleaf.com) and use a cloud-based service to edit and compile the document.
 Create an account, create a blank document, and copy all of the text from a .tex file in, and try to compile.
 You should see the result on the right side of the screen.